Log Management Policies

 - Flat File policy: Allows you to collect flat file messages.
 This is a common log message format for web servers and other server software.
 For more information about Flat File policies, see Log Management Flat File Policy.

 - Syslog policy: Allows you to collect syslog messages, which are a way for network devices to send event messages to a logging server—usually known as a syslog server.
 For more information about Syslog policies, see Log Management Syslog Policies.

 - Windows event log policy: Allows you to collect event log files that track significant events on a Windows server, such as user logins or program errors.
 For more information about Windows event log policies, see Log Management Windows Event Log Policies.

 - S3 policy: Sets guidelines for collecting Amazon Simple Storage Service (S3) access logs, which provide details about a single access request, such as the requester, bucket name, request time, request action, response status, and error code.
 For more information about S3 policies, see Log Management S3 Policies.

-To access the Log Management policies page, click CONFIGURATION, click Log Management, and then click Policies in the left navigation panel.
+To access the Log Management policies page, click the menu icon () to see the navigation menu.
+Click Configure, and then click Log Management.
+In the left navigation panel, click Policies.

 You can check the operational status of Log Management in the Service Status page in the Alert Logic console.
 Alert Logic recommends that you subscribe to the Service Status page and all your Alert Logic components, including Log Management.
 For more information about the Service Status page and how to subscribe, see Service Status.